8 Essential Foot Care Tips for Improved Health in Seniors

 But if your older adult has any of these, it’s worth getting an evaluation from a podiatrist to prevent harmful developments later, like infections.

-7. Address pain
+7. Address foot pain

 Feet are often the first parts of the body to show symptoms related to conditions like arthritis, diabetic neuropathy.
 They can also be affected by injuries like plantar fasciitis.